docket.pub

 Funding source: Unknown Action type: Weed abatement

-Special assessment imposed for weed abatement on multiple properties
+Special assessment set for weed abatement on multiple properties

-Property owners will receive special assessments to cover costs of removing noxious or dangerous weeds from their land, per an earlier council declaration.
-The exact properties and amounts are not yet specified in this summary.
+Property owners will face charges to cover costs of removing noxious weeds from their land, as ordered under prior resolution.
+Specific parcels and amounts were not disclosed in this item.

 Funding source: Unknown Action type: Weed abatement